SimSmith is in my opinion one of the best ways to learn and better understand RF (radio frequency) concepts.

 SimSmith has been around since about 2011 and is written by Ward Harriman, AE6TY and runs on Windows 64 & 32, Apple Mac OS X, and Linux machines.
 It is totally free with absolutely no viruses, nag screens, pop ups, or crippled features.
 It is downloadable from AE6TY's website by clicking http://www.ae6ty.com/Smith_Charts.html.
 SimSmith started as a rudumentary Smith Chart program but it has grown into a competitent analysis program that can solve a large number of common RF problems.

 1.)
 All typical Smith Chart operations including graphing 2.)
 Numerical display of voltages, currents, and power for all components 3.)
-Use real parts with finite Q's and transmission lines with familiar numbers such as RG-213.
-4.)
+Use real parts with finite Q's and transmission lines with familiar numbers such as RG-213 4.)
 Many generator types such as constant voltage, constant current, Zo impedance, auto-matching etc. 5.)
 Ability to analyze complex circuits and not be limited to a "ladder" type circuit 6.)
 Operates in real time to allow dragging component values and easily see the underlying circuit concepts 7.)
 Impedances can be specified as files which vary as a function of frequency 8.)
-Read data from many small VNA's and EZNEC 9.)
+Read data from EZNEC and most small VNA's (vector network analyzers) 9.)
 Extensive plotting of all parameter's on log-log, log-linear, linear-log square charts or the SmithChart 10.)
 Flexible units for those who prefer watts and not dB relative to watts appealing to some people